 Why I do it?

 The natural and physical sciences are on the brink of transformation; mainly because the ability to collect data systematically has exploded.
 The intuitive and (often) deterministic models of systems are being replaced by abstract models of 'data'.
-In physics for instance, the discovery of exotic particles is largely dependent on the statistical prowess of scientists working on these experiments rather than veteran physics ability.
-Machine learning offers practical algorithms to parse large volumes of data with the aim of encoding their hidden characteristics.
+In physics for instance, the discovery of exotic particles is largely dependent on the statistical prowess of scientists rather than veteran physics ability.
+Machine learning offers practical algorithms to parse large volumes of data to answer targetted scientific questions, for instance, how is x related to y.
 The classical models of cause and effect are deeply limited in their ability to encode intrinsic relationships within the data and account for their evolution.
-ML is relevant in any domain that is data rich.
-Amongst its most successful applications include - discovery of the Higgs, gene sequencing, classifying astronomical objects, medical diagnosis.
-I enjoy it because it means I can work with scientists in different domains and get to ask them fundamental questions about their data and science.
+ML is far more general in how it identifies hidden characteristics.
+Amongst its most successful applications include - discovery of the Higgs boson, gene sequencing, classifying astronomical objects, medical diagnosis & space science.
+I enjoy it because I believe it is transformative and it is the FUTURE.

 AI/ML is not only transforming science.
 In financial markets and several other arenas (like politics), predicting the future is the holy grail.
 There is a dearth of people who can straddle the different spheres and connect the dots - build and deploy ML and connect it with problems that can leverage their force.

 Besides the extensive utilitarian benefits of training machines to do a wide variety of useful things in science & society the need for people who can unravel and explain the workings of learning algorithms is ever on the rise.

 #software #will #transform #science